 In Spain, the death toll following explosions and a fireball in a holiday camp at San Carlos de la Rapita is expected to rise to almost three hundred.

-In Spain, the death toll following explosions and a fireball in a holiday camp at San Carlos de la Rapita is expected to rise to almost three hundred.
+Background: In Spain, the death toll following explosions and a fireball in a holiday camp at San Carlos de la Rapita is expected to rise to almost three hundred.
 The Spanish undersecretary for Health, Senor Jose de Palacios y Carvajal, said on Wednesday (12 July) that one hundred and twenty survivors were certain to die from their burns within a few days.
 One hundred and seventy people died at the Mediterranean camp, Los Alfaques, on Tuesday (11 July) when a gas tanker exploded, and the fireball engulfed hundreds of holidaymakers.
 On Wednesday, a stream of foreign aircraft flew into Spain to take victims back home to West Germany, Belgium and France, to be sped to special burns clinics at hospitals.